3D-Printing-for-Microfluidics/3D_printer_control/README.md

 This page talks all about flask and how to use it.
 It is very helpful if you want to know more about how the server runs: http://flask.pocoo.org/docs/1.0/quickstart/

+Additionally, here is some good info on the python virtual environment we are using: https://docs.python.org/3/tutorial/venv.html